 9. Green lanes

 While green lanes are closing all throughout the country, the Yorkshire Dales is home to a good selection of trails for all levels of riders.
-We’ve featured quite a few in previous issues of the magazine (check out the green lanes map on page 29), and if you fancy adding a few off-road sections into your ride of discovery it’s worth picking up and OS map and plotting some in.
+We’ve featured quite a few in previous issues of the magazine (check out our FREE Guide to Greenlaning in Britain here), and if you fancy adding a few off-road sections into your ride of discovery it’s worth picking up and OS map and plotting some in.
 You’ll want to grab OL2, OL19, and OL30 to cover the whole national park.

 Want to ride these incredible Yorkshire Dales routes?